-This forward-looking information includes, among other things, statements relating to: expectations regarding industry and regulatory trends, overall market growth rates and our growth strategies; expectations regarding our future capital expenditures; our business plans and strategies; our dividend policy; our competitive position in our industry; expectations regarding executive compensation and the long-term ownership equity position of our Chief Executive Officer and AMG; expectations regarding future performance, facility expansions, leases, platform expansions and acquisitions; and the market price for the Subordinate Voting Shares.
+This forward-looking information includes, among other things, statements relating to: expectations regarding industry and regulatory trends, overall market growth rates and our growth strategies; expectations regarding our future capital expenditures; our business plans and strategies; our dividend policy; our competitive position in our industry; expectations regarding executive compensation and the long-term ownership equity position of our Chief Executive Officer and AMG; expectations regarding future performance, facility expansions, leases, platform expansions and acquisitions; expectations regarding the activity under our NCIB and ASPP; and the market price for the Subordinate Voting Shares.

 Forward-looking information is necessarily based on our opinions, estimates and assumptions in light of our experience and perception of historical trends, current conditions and expected future developments, as well as other factors that we currently believe are appropriate and reasonable in the circumstances.
 Despite a careful process to prepare and review forward-looking information, there can be no assurance that the underlying opinions, estimates and assumptions will prove to be correct.
-Our estimates, beliefs and assumptions, which may prove to be incorrect, include various assumptions regarding, among other things: our ability to retain and recruit, as applicable, clients, members of management, key personnel, drivers and other employees; our ability to develop new clientele, secure capital, source and complete acquisitions, execute our growth strategies and expand into additional markets; current legislation, expected changes in applicable laws and regulations and the effects of such changes; our ability to maintain and expand our geographic scope; the impact of the COVID-19 pandemic on our operations, business and financial results; currency exchange and interest rates; our ability to obtain and maintain existing financing and insurance on acceptable terms; our ability to execute on, and the impact of, our ESG initiatives; the impact of competition; the impact of lease renewals and rental increases; and our ability to respond to the changes and trends in our industry and the global economy.
+Our estimates, beliefs and assumptions, which may prove to be incorrect, include various assumptions regarding, among other things: our ability to retain and recruit, as applicable, clients, members of management, key personnel, drivers and other employees; our ability to develop new clientele, secure capital, source and complete acquisitions, execute our growth strategies and expand into additional markets; current legislation, expected changes in applicable laws and regulations and the effects of such changes; our ability to maintain and expand our geographic scope; the impact of COVID-19 on our operations, business and financial results; currency exchange and interest rates; our ability to obtain and maintain existing financing and insurance on acceptable terms; our ability to execute on, and the impact of, our ESG initiatives; the impact of competition; the impact of lease renewals and rental increases; and our ability to respond to the changes and trends in our industry and the global economy.
 In addition, our target growth rates assume that the overall market continues to grow as expected and we continue to grow our market share.

-These and other opinions, estimates and assumptions which underly forward-looking information are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking information, including but not limited to:
+While the Company considers these and other opinions, estimates and assumptions which underly forward-looking information to be appropriate and reasonable as of the date of this Annual Information Form, such opinions, estimates and assumptions are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking information, including but not limited to: